expo/expo/docs/pages/versions/unversioned/sdk/sqlite.md

 ### Importing an existing database

-In order to open a new SQLite database using an existing `.db` file you already have, you need to do three things:
+In order to open a new SQLite database using an existing `.db` file you already have, you need to do the following:

-- `expo install expo-file-system expo-asset`
+- `expo install expo-sqlite expo-file-system expo-asset`
 - create a **metro.config.js** file in the root of your project with the following contents ([curious why? read here](../../../guides/customizing-metro.md#adding-more-file-extensions-to--assetexts)):

 ```ts